Updated: Mar 16

 A search of the leading online car selling websites is scary!
 There’s a load of shady people looking to rip off the unsuspecting shopper.
 In fact, in my used car buyer’s course, I share with you my emails, texts, and actual conversations with one of these scammers!

-Grab My Used Car Shopping Information, here, download it now!
+Grab My FREE Used Car Shopping Information, here, download it now!

 Number of Owners

 Search the manufacturer’s website to see if there’s any remaining manufacturer’s warranty coverage.
 Generally, warranty coverage expires at a set time, or after reaching a certain mileage threshold.